sejesila/sejesila/README.md

 - 👋 Hi, I’m Silas Seje
 - 👀 I’m interested in Web Technologies
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning VueJs framework
 - 💞️ I’m looking to collaborate on a project on image encryption using AES algorithm
 - 📫 How to reach me @silaseje5@gmail.com